developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 ## Shortcut Method

-The **Shortcut Method** involves creating two or more EB-app shortcuts that can be launched independently, and when run simultaneously appear side-by-side in multiple webview instances (browser tabs).
+The **Shortcut method** involves creating two or more EB-app shortcuts that can be launched independently, and when run simultaneously appear side-by-side in multiple webview instances (browser tabs).

 ### Shortcut Behaviors
 * Apps can be deployed and launched individually, and are combined in browser tabs only when run simultaneously.